NVIDIA/NeMo-RL/docs/guides/grpo.md

 **Reminder**: Don't forget to set your HF_HOME, WANDB_API_KEY, and HF_DATASETS_CACHE (if needed).
 You'll need to do a `huggingface-cli login` as well for Llama models.

-In this guide, we'll walk through how we handle
+In this guide, we'll walk through how we handle:

 * Data
 * Model training